run-ai/docs/docs/admin/runai-setup/config/dr.md

 ### Additional Configuration

-During the installation of Run:AI you have created two value files, one for the backend (see [kubernetes](../self-hosted/k8s/backend.md) or [OpenShift](../self-hosted/ocp/backend.md)) and one for the cluster (see [kubernetes](../self-hosted/k8s/cluster.md) or [OpenShift](../self-hosted/ocp/cluster.md)).
-You will want to save these file, or extract a current version of the file by using the [upgrade](../self-hosted/k8s/upgrade.md) script.
+During the installation of Run:AI you have created two value files,

+* one for the Run:AI control plane (also called 'backend').
+See [kubernetes](../self-hosted/k8s/backend.md) or [OpenShift](../self-hosted/ocp/backend.md),
+*  and one for the cluster (see [kubernetes](../self-hosted/k8s/cluster.md) or [OpenShift](../self-hosted/ocp/cluster.md)).

+You will want to save these files, or extract a current version of the file by using the [upgrade](../self-hosted/k8s/upgrade.md) script.

 Administrators may also create templates.
 Templates are stored as ConfigMaps in the `runai` namespace.